A dynamical attractor in the evolution of dwarf spheroidal galaxies

 Quantities estimated under the {\it heating argument} (HA) assume that dSphs have reached this state.
 In practice, it is not possible to determine whether individual dSphs have fully converged to the attractor, since their global dark matter halo potentials are generally unknown.
 Because tidal stripping accelerates convergence, early-accreted dSphs are expected to lie closer to the attractor\footnote{In dSphs with multiple chemodynamical populations, stars with different ages may lie at different points along their evolution toward the attractor.} However, for systems still expanding the values of $M_{\rm HA}$ derived from Equation~(\ref{eq:totalm}) systematically underestimate the true present-day halo masses, since $\eta_r $ and $\eta_\sigma $ remain below their asymptotic values.
 In this context, we emphasize that Equation~(\ref{eq:totalm}) assumes equilibrium haloes with a Dehnen (1993) profile, whereas tidal stripping can bring galaxies out of equilibrium and modify the outer structure of dark matter haloes (Errani \& Navarro 2021).
 Thus, further work is needed to calibrate the relation between $M_{\rm HA}$ and the bound masses of dSphs.

 Remarkably, when evaluated under the HA, the masses of MW dSphs collapse onto narrow, well-defined sequences as functions of their half-light radii and luminosities.
 In particular, dSphs with $\rh \lesssim 1,\mathrm{kpc}$ follow a scaling relation parallel to the tidal track of cuspy DM haloes, indicating that their structural diversity can be understood as an evolutionary outcome driven by internal heating and tidal mass loss.
 In contrast, dSphs with $\rh \gtrsim 1,\mathrm{kpc}$ deviate from this track and have properties consistent with cored halo profiles.
-In this context, dSphs with large DM cores moving in a tidal field systematically evolve away from the observed sequences, potentially placing tension on DM models that generically produce cores in low-mass haloes, such as fuzzy and self-interacting DM (Hu et al. 2017; Tulin \& Yu 2018).
+In this context, dSphs with large DM cores moving in a tidal field systematically evolve away from the observed sequences.
+The relatively small scatter of the $M_{\mathrm{HA}}$--$\rh$ relation of galaxies with $\rh\lesssim 1\kpc$ may potentially place tension on DM models that generically produce cores in low-mass haloes, such as fuzzy and self-interacting DM (Hu et al. 2017; Tulin \& Yu 2018).